swaxi/SGTool/README.md

   - shapely
   - geopandas
 - c) In the ArcGIS Pro Catalogue area, go to Add toolbox and select the file **GeophysicalProcessor.pyt** in the **ArcGIS** directory in this repository.
-- d) Double click on the new Geophysical Processing Toolbox to get the list of functions that can be run, and select  **Launch** then run **SGTool GUI** .
+- d) Double click on the new Geophysical Processing Toolbox to get the list of functions that can be run, and select  **Launch** then **run** to launch the SGTool GUI.
 Alternatively you can access individual tools from the same Toolbox.

 # Inputs